 Here’s what you’ll need to make a batch of non-toxic silly putty for your kids using only 2 ingredients:

-While this silly putty is taste-safe and made from edible ingredients, it doesn’t taste very good, even if you use flavoured yogurt.
+While this silly putty is taste-safe and made from edible ingredients, it doesn’t taste very good, even if you use flavored yogurt.
 (We only had vanilla in the fridge.)
 I also wouldn’t recommend letting your child eat large quantities of it because eating too much cornstarch could give them upset stomachs.

 But I love knowing that if they do decide to take a few nibbles, there’s nothing to worry about!